BIND 9.18 Branch Enters Extended Support

 Protect your clients from imposter sites by validating DNSSEC.
 In BIND 9, this is enabled with a single command.
 BIND 9 also has a Negative Trust Anchor feature, which temporarily disables DNSSEC validation when there is a problem with the authoritative server’s DNSSEC support.
 BIND 9 offers support for RFC 5011 maintenance of root key trust anchors.

 A Response Policy Zone or RPZ is a specially constructed zone that specifies a policy rule set.
 The primary application is for blocking access to domains that are believed to be published for abusive or illegal purposes.
 There are companies that specialize in identifying abusive sites on the Internet, which market these lists in the form of RPZ feeds.
 For more information on RPZ, including a list of DNS reputation feed providers, see https://dnsrpz.info.

 BIND supports QNAME minimization by default.
 This feature minimizes leakage of excessive detail about the query to systems that need those details.
-BIND does not yet support encryption natively (e.g. DNS over TLS), but this can be accomplished by deploying BIND with stunnel.
+BIND will be supporting two different encryption mechanisms, DNS over HTTPS (DoH) and DNS over TLS (DoT), in BIND 9.18.
+These implementations are available in the development branch today.

 |VERSION||STATUS||DOCUMENTATION||RELEASE DATE||EOL DATE||DOWNLOAD|

 Release Notes ( HTML )